 In fact, friendships make the symptoms of schizophrenia easier.
 It is always nice to be able to confide in someone.
 According to Dan Hoeweler, friendships help keep a grasp on reality by building a stronger, healthier mind.
 In “Schizophrenia and Relationships” by Sherry Rauh, an individual with schizophrenia says that it is nice to have someone to be able to monitor the symptoms by making sure they take their medication, eat regular meals, and stay away from unnecessary stress (Rauh).

-It is difficult for some schizophrenics to find friendship in people, but according to Rauh, there are steps that individuals can go through in order to help them overcome this.
+It is difficult for some people with schizophrenia to find friendship in people, but according to Rauh, there are steps that individuals can go through in order to help them overcome this.
 These steps include finding proper medication to control the symptoms, engaging in therapy to practice skills that help maintain friendships, and lastly, practicing social exercises (Rauh).

 Hoeweler states that many people are mislead about schizophrenia and often resist finding friendship with those who suffer.
 He says, “Good friends are people who will judge you by your good deeds, and not by what your health issues are” (Hoeweler, 2011).
 This quote goes for any person living with any illness.
 Getting others to realize that people are not defined by their illness is key to aid in the de-stigmatization of these diseases.